Welcome to the Rotary Club of Birmingham, England.

 And amongst many others we include:

-St. Mary's Hospice, the Salvation Army and numerous small local charities.
+St. Mary's Hospice, the Salvation Army and numerous small local charities throughout the year.

 The Inaugural meeting of this club was held in 1913 with 35 potential members.
 Within two weeks there were 56 members.

 The Club Charter was granted in 1914 making this the 8th club in Great Britain and Ireland.